The average hourly pay for an Assembly Line Worker is $13.37.

 Assembly Line Worker Job Listings

-Pay by Experience Level for Assembly Line Worker
+What is the Pay by Experience Level for Assembly Line Workers?